 What is the Refugee Medical Assistance program?

-Refugee Medical Assistance (RMA) is a federal program that provides eight months of medical coverage to refugees and asylees who aren’t eligible for Medicaid or CHIP but whose income and assets/resources are within the range allowed for RMA.2 The coverage itself is essentially the same as Medicaid, as outlined in the applicable federal rules.
+Refugee Medical Assistance (RMA) is a federal program that provides temporary medical coverage to refugees and asylees who aren’t eligible for Medicaid or CHIP but whose income and assets/resources are within the range allowed for RMA.2 The coverage itself is essentially the same as Medicaid, as outlined in the applicable federal rules.
 Eligible individuals can receive up to 12 months of RMA benefits (this is for people who become eligible for Office of Refugee Resettlement benefits on or after October 1, 2021; the benefit was previously capped at eight months)3

 - States can use an income limit up to 200% of the federal poverty level, or

-- The same income guidelines that apply to medically needy Medicaid eligibility (in states that have medically needy programs), or
+- The same income/resource guidelines that apply to medically needy Medicaid eligibility (in states that have medically needy programs), or

-- The same income guidelines that apply to the Aid to Families with Dependent Children (AFDC) program.
+- The same income/resource guidelines that apply to the Aid to Families with Dependent Children (AFDC) program.

-Regardless of income, RMA coverage is available to refugees who have been in the U.S. for under eight months, were previously covered by Medicaid, and then lost Medicaid eligibility due to an increase in income.
+Regardless of income, RMA coverage is available to refugees who have been in the U.S. for under 12 months, were previously covered by Medicaid, and then lost Medicaid eligibility due to an increase in income.
 And if a refugee is receiving RMA and then begins to earn money at a job, the earnings from that job will not affect their ongoing eligibility for RMA benefits.2

-CMS has published a fact sheet pertaining to health coverage options for Afghan refugees arriving in the U.S., which covers the specific options available depending on refugees’ immigrant visa status and state of residence.
+CMS has published a fact sheet about health coverage options for Afghan refugees arriving in the U.S., which covers the specific options available depending on refugees’ immigrant visa status and state of residence.
 Although that document was published in response to the influx of Afghan refugees entering the U.S. in the fall of 2021, the various programs it outlines, including RMA coverage, are also available to refugees from other countries.
 (Note that after that document was published, RMA benefits were extended to 12 months, instead of eight months, for refugees who become eligible for benefits on or after October 1, 2021.3)

 Can you receive premium tax credits and cost-sharing reductions if you've been granted asylum?